 Most ETH wallets are multi-coin wallets, since as long as they support tokens, then any coin which is built as an Ethereum token will be compatible with the wallet.

 As tokenization comes to various blockchain, having a wallet which supports them can be extremely beneficial.
-On Ethereum these may be wallets which support the ERC20 standard, and on Bitcoin Cash (BCH) these may be wallets which support the SLP protocol.
+On Ethereum these may be wallets which support the ERC-20 standard, and on Bitcoin Cash (BCH) these may be wallets which support the SLP token protocol.

 Tokens on Ethereum.
-These are assets which trade ontop of the Ethereum network, and can be traded and used for nearly any purpose.
+These are assets which exist on the Ethereum network, and can be traded and used for nearly any purpose.
 A large amount of the cryptocurrencies we hear about are ERC-20 tokens and not their own blockchain.

-Unique tokens on the Etherum blockchain.
+Unique tokens on the Ethereum blockchain.
 These tokens are each unique, where every token represents a unique asset which can be traded.
 These can be used for ownership, collectibles, or many other things